WanderungGeist/WanderungGeist/README.md

 - 👋 Hi, I’m @WanderungGeist
 - 👀 I’m interested in a career in Web Development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on anything relevant.
+- 💞️ I'm familiar with HTML5, CSS3, and Bootstrap.
 - 📫 Reach me at bjhQi81@gmail.com

 <!---